 Did Murray’s Have Any Unique Holiday Traditions or Special Events?

 Murray’s celebrated Canadian Thanksgiving every October.
 This marked the start of adding Steamed Fruit Pudding to their dessert menu, followed by the Christmas and New Year’s menus.
 They celebrated St. Patrick’s Day with Lamb Stew, Irish Coffee, and their signature Creme de Menthe (green) ice cream parfait each year.
-Every spring, they added Strawberry Shortcake, while mid-summer added peach deserts.
+Every spring, they added Strawberry Shortcake, while mid-summer added peach desserts.
 For Christmas, they served my father’s favourite, Mince Pie.

 The Lunch Pro | Devoted to Murray’s Memories and Flavours

 As we bid farewell to Murray’s, we’re left with a mountain of memories as tall as their famous meatloaf stack!
 We’ve laughed, cried, and certainly eaten our way through nine decades of Canadian comfort food history.
 Though the blue uniforms are now a nostalgic blur, Murray’s legacy lives on in our hearts (and maybe our waistlines).
 Here’s to the restaurant that fed our souls and stomachs – we’ll always have a seat at your table!
-The Lunch Pro has devoted an entire section to our website to food memories, and a large portion covers Murray’s nostalgia and recipes as we peruse their menu over the years.
+The Lunch Pro has devoted an entire section of this website to food memories, and a large portion covers Murray’s nostalgia and recipes as we peruse their menu over the years.